geohackweek/nDarrays/_episodes/05-aggregation.md

 ### Aggregation

-Aggregration methods can be applied to a Data Array over a specified dimension.
+Aggregration methods can be applied to a `DataArray` over a specified dimension.
 Suppose we want to calculate the average June/July/August temperature for a particular year.
-We'll create a Data Array that slices out those months of data for a particular year:
+Let's create a `DataArray` that slices out those months of data for a particular year:

 ~~~
 JJA = ds.t2m.sel(time=slice('1979-06-01T06:00:00','1979-09-01T06:00:00'))
 ~~~
 {: .python}

-Now we simply appply the "mean" aggregation method over the time dimension and plot the result:
+Now we simply appply the `mean` aggregation method over the time dimension and plot the result:

 ~~~~
 JJA.mean(dim='time').plot()